bhavanahh/DS_LAB_KTU_SCHEME2024/README.md

 To give practical experience for learners on implementing different linear and non linear data structures, and algorithms for searching and sorting.

+HEYO ITS JUST A REPO HAVING ALL THE EXPERIMENTS DONE IN COLLEGE AS A PART OF DATA STRUCTURE LAB THIRD SEMESTER 2024 SCHEME

+### SYLLABUS
 ### Experiments

 1 Find the sum of two sparse polynomials using arrays <br>